pypackaging-native/pypackaging-native/docs/meta-topics/no_build_farm.md

     and _not_ moving the ecosystem as a whole to the new baseline essentially means a bifurcation which packages can be co-installed with each other.

-    It is indicative of the amount of effort required for the maintenance of such an undertaking to check the permanently ongoing so-called "migrations" in conda-forge, e.g. [here](https://conda-forge.org/status/#other_migrations)
+    For an impression of the amount of effort required for the maintenance of such an undertaking, see for example the permanently ongoing so-called "migrations" in conda-forge, e.g. [here](https://conda-forge.org/status/#other_migrations)
     and [here](https://conda-forge.org/status/#closed_migrations).
 While a lot
     of rebuilds can be automated (requiring infrastructure that is maintained